hasinthaindrajee/mdtester/tasks.md

     if(count == 10) {
         error e = {message:"Task appointment cannot be executed when the count is 10"};
+ // The ‘onError’ function is called when the error is returned.
         return e;
     }